Board of Directors

 Rick started his career with Northwestern Mutual in San Francisco in 1983.
 Rick, a Wealth Management advisor with clients throughout the United States, moved to Nevada County in 1992.
 Rick serves on the Board of Directors for Hospice of the Foothills and is a member of the 49er Rotary Club and Gold Country Estate Planning Council.
 He is the founder of the Big Brothers Nevada City Mountain Endurance ride that occurred for 20 years.

 “I volunteer because of my long-term commitment to give back to my community.
 I really like how Friendship Club helps young women achieve their goals and dreams.
-This will pay big dividends to
+This will pay big dividends to our community.”

 Machen MacDonald